fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/alu_parts.md

 *The valchromat clamps are removed in this picture, it's safer to leave them on longer.*

 * Now the aluminium is firmly secured and you can run all small hole operations that require the 4 mm bit.
+All pockets that can be, should be done with the 6 mm bit.
 * When that is done you can change the bit to 6 mm and probe the height.
 * Start with milling away all small scrap pieces that were to small to secure with two screws.
 These can be <10 mm small and still ruin your day (break your bit when they come loose) so look extra carefully for them in the CAM simulation.
-* Mill the pockets with a positive tolerance to make assembly easier fit.
+* Mill pockets with a positive tolerance to make assembly easier fit.
 0.1 mm should be enough.
 * Test the fit of the holes using a loose part.
 * Now you can remove the clamps.
 But look out for areas without hold downs and leave the clamps there.